KBlijd/Computer_organisation/README.md

 # Computer_organisation
-n this repository I've uploaded some of the coding assignments for the course computer organisation
+In this repository I've uploaded some of the coding assignments for the course computer organisation (computer science bachelor year 1)